 How to Makeover Terra Cotta Pots

-- Paint your base color and let it dry – I originally thought I’d leave it white, however, it was just too plain and I wanted to dress it up like my Target find.
+Paint your base color and let it dry – I originally thought I’d leave it white, however, it was just too plain and I want to dress it up like my Target find.

-- Next, cut a length of ribbon, burlap, or whatever else you want to line the top of the pot with and use the glue gun to attach it to the pot.
+Next, cut a length of ribbon, burlap, or whatever else you want to line the top of the pot with.
+Then use the glue gun to attach it to the pot.

-- And finally, I used my letter tiles from the craft store to spell out “hi” and tied each with some embroidery thread
+And next, I used my letter tiles from the craft store to spell out “hi” and tied each with some embroidery thread.

 Painting terra cotta pots is such an affordable way to add some new decor to your house without spending big bucks.
 And planters can get expensive!
-I originally shared this post on The Crazy Craft Lady Blog as a contributor and I’m so excited to share it with you!
+I originally shared this post on The Crazy Craft Lady Blog as a contributor.
+I’m so excited to share it with you!